MForrest00/Airbnb/Airbnb.md

 1. San Francisco uses 5.5 nights as the average length of stay, a value reported by Airbnb.
 2. An average of 3 nights is used for all other locations.
-3. If a listing has higher minimum nights that the average length of stay, the minimum nights for that listing is used instead.
+3. If a listing has higher minimum nights than the average length of stay, the minimum nights for that listing is used instead.

 Because of the size of the data source, pre-aggregated data was generally retrieved from the web server through SQL queries.
 This data was then written to RData files to enable Tableau reporting off of the data, in addition to the visualizations created through the ggplot2 package.